19/12/2017 10:10 AM

 Last night we had a big storm with hurricane-force winds.
 Happily, the fence stood up to the test and is still standing today.

-slotted posts: Jacksons slotted timber posts would have done the job just as well in the clayey soil as choosing concrete.
+Slotted posts: Jacksons slotted timber posts would have done the job just as well in the clayey soil as choosing concrete.
 Not all timber posts are the same; therefore they won’t all rot.
 We pay particular attention to ensuring the posts we produce are fit for their end purpose and, in this instance, that is in contact with the ground.

 By selecting the correct type of timber we know that when we kiln dry it and then intensively pressure treat it, we make sure we achieve maximum penetration by the preserving chemicals into the timber at a cellular level.
 Only by following these steps will you produce timber you can guarantee for 25 years.
-So it is worth noting that if Judith had chosen our slotted Jakposts, they would certainly not rot!
+So it is worth noting that if Judith had chosen our slotted Jakposts over concrete posts, they would certainly not rot!
 We feel so passionately about this at Jacksons that this year we published the Definitive Guide to Timber Treatment which explains the lengths we go to ensure our timber is properly treated.
 You can download a copy here if you would like to know more.

 Thank you Judith for a lovely customer project.